What are you looking for?

 Making the Throw

 From here, throw is considered an Attack with a Ranged X property where X is the calculated range.
-On a success, the throw lands on target.
-On a fail, the thrown item scatters in a random direction as determined by the Fates Y meters away where Y is the Defiance level of the failed check.
+If the attack does not result in any hits, the attack misses and the thrown Item scatter harmlessly Y meters away where Y is the level of the highest negative Defiance.

 Prev Article